FomTarro/VTS-Sharp/README.md

 3. Once your plugin is authenticated, you can call any method found in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio), which are built-in as appropriately named methods on the `VTSPlugin` class!

 And that's it!
-In fact, if you're using Unity, these steps are all done for you already, out of the box, in the `MyFirstPlugin` class found in the `Examples/Unity` folder!.
+In fact these steps are all done for you already, out of the box, in the various examples found in the aptly-named `Examples` folder!
+Check out the ones suited for your environment of choice.

 You can find a video tutorial that demonstrates [how to get started in under 90 seconds here](https://www.youtube.com/watch?v=lUGeMEVzjAU).